-Ah, the near-mythical BookBub Featured Deal: their power often whispered about, but rarely witnessed in the wild.
+Ah, the near-mythical BookBub Featured Deal: often whispered about, but rarely witnessed in the wild.

 Those sound like long odds.
-What to do, then, to increase your shot at bagging an elusive BookBub Featured Deal?
+What can you do, then, to increase your shot at bagging an elusive BookBub Featured Deal?

-Such is the subject of this 3,200 word guide.
-A point of clarification before we delve further: this guide is about how to get more Featured Deals, which are curated (i.e., you must be accepted by BookBub to run one).
+Such is the subject of this 3,900 word guide.
+A point of clarification before we delve further: this guide focuses on how to get more Featured Deals, which are curated (i.e., you must be accepted by BookBub to run one).
 The pay-per-click ads at the bottom of the various BookBub emails are self-serve and available at any time, without prior approval.

-You may wonder what qualifies me to opine on the topic of getting more Featured Deals.
-The answer is simple: I’ve had 40+ BookBub Featured Deals for myself or the authors I’ve published under my account over the past 9 years, and gotten plenty more for clients.
+You may wonder what qualifies me to opine on this particular subject.
+The answer is simple: I’ve had 40+ BookBub Featured Deals for myself or the authors I’ve published under my account over the past 10 years, and gotten plenty more for clients.

-My system is simple.
-It’s not a silver bullet.
-There are no secrets, per se, although it’s likely that you’ll find a trick or two here that you haven’t encountered previously, even if you’re a seasoned indie author (true ninja tricks are at the end).
-But while there are no guarantees, the system detailed here works with persistence.
+My system is simple—and while there are no silver bullets or guarantees, it works with persistence.
+There are no secrets, per se, although it’s likely that you’ll find a trick or two here that you haven’t used previously, even if you’re a seasoned indie author (true ninja tricks are at the end).

-Also, as a matter of full disclosure, this is based on my personal experiences from submitting to BookBub hundreds of times over the years.
+Also, as a matter of full disclosure, this is based solely on my personal experiences from submitting to BookBub hundreds of times over the years.
 It is not based on actual conversations with their staff or inside information.
-Just purely my own experience.

 So without further preamble, let’s hop straight in with whether the deals are still even worth it.